tshelburne/leonidas-sinatra/README.md

     end

+Now when you need to load an app that has been archived:

+    ...
+    get '/i-was-overthrown-but-now-i-am-back-to-rule-again' do
+      app = app_repository.load "Kingdom-Zamunda-[somenumbers]"
+      @client_id = app.create_client!
+      ...
+      haml :rule_your_kingdom
+    end

-Lastly, if you want to use the Sinatra endpoints provided by Leonidas for automatically syncing between your clients and server, the Rack app is available:
+Lastly, if you want to use the Sinatra endpoints provided by Leonidas for automatically syncing between your clients and server, the Rack app is available.
+This will handle all command syncing, plus the automatic reconciliation should your server go down or need to be restarted while an app is live:

     map "/path/you/like" do
       run Leonidas::Routes::SyncApp
     end

-This will mean the frontend syncUrl you pass in Commander.default would look something like "http://yourdomain.com/path/you/like/[your-app-name]"
+This will mean the frontend syncUrl you pass in Commander.default would look something like "http://yourdomain.com/path/you/like"

 Voilá, your app should be good to go.